Domaine Chevrot, Maranges Rouge `Sur le Chêne`

 Producer

-The Maranges Villages Blanc is sourced from vines grown on granite and gravel soils on the lower part of the hill.
-The resulting wine is defined by distinctive notes of praline and roasted hazelnuts, alongside a lovely texture balanced with lively acidity.
-The Maranges Premier Cru ‘La Fussière’ Blanc is sourced from a steep west-facing slope with chalky soils, which Pablo describes as “almost Champagne-like”.
-The nuances of this site contribute to the wine’s depth, clean fruit, fresh acidity and long finish.
-The brothers also have two hectares of vines in Santenay, and the Santenay Premier Cru ‘Clos Rousseau’ Blanc is made from fruit grown on chalky soils and aged using 20% new oak.
-The resulting wine is fresh and slightly honeyed with ripe stone fruit flavours, great depth and a long finish.
+The Maranges Villages Blanc is sourced from vines grown on granite and gravel soils on the lower slopes by the La Cosanne stream.
+The resulting wine, aged in a combination of 228-litre fûts and larger oak foudres, is defined by notes of yellow peach and bergamot.
+The Maranges 1er Cru ‘La Fussière’ Blanc is sourced from a remarkable vineyard, previously abandoned in the post-war year’s due to its vertiginously steep gradient.
+Pablo was drawn to its “almost Champagne-like” chalky soils that remained untouched by the intensive chemical agriculture of the 1960s.
+The nuances of this site contribute to the wine’s impressive depth, clean fruit, fresh acidity, and long finish.
+The brothers also have two hectares of vines on the Maranges side of Santenay.
+The Santenay 1er Cru ‘Clos Rousseau’ Blanc is made from fruit grown on limestone soils and aged using 20% new oak.
+The resulting wine balances freshness and a slightly honeyed side with ripe stone fruit flavours, great depth, and a long finish.

 Domaine Chevrot’s red wines have a depth of flavour seldom found in Maranges.
 The Maranges ‘Sur le Chêne’ Rouge comes from a three-hectare ‘lieu-dit’ purchased by Pablo and Vincent’s grandfather.
-Utilising a 30% whole-bunch fermentation creates perfumed, red-fruit aromatics, alongside gentle tannins and crunchy acidity.
-The Maranges Premier Cru ‘La Fussière’ Rouge is deeper in colour than the villages wine, with rich but delicate aromas of dark fruits, fine tannins and a powerful yet elegant finish.
-Its structure is enhanced by 18 months of oak ageing, with 30% new oak used for the first 12 months.
-The Santenay Premier Cru ‘Clos Rousseau’ Rouge is crafted using 40% whole-bunch fermentation, enhancing the final wine's aromatic profile, whereas ageing in 30% new oak creates structure and complexity.
+30% whole-bunch in the ferment creates perfumed, red-fruit aromatics, alongside gentle tannins, and crunchy acidity.
+The Maranges 1er Cru ‘La Fussière’ Rouge, aged for 18 months in oak, is deeper in colour than the villages wine, with rich but delicate aromas of dark fruits, fine tannins and a powerful yet elegant finish.

 Vineyards